microsoft/rushjs.io-website/pages/developer/selecting_subsets.md

 navigation_source: docs_nav
 ---

-> **Coming soon:**  The CLI parameters documented on this page will be released with Rush 5.38.0, after PR [#2422](https://github.com/microsoft/rushstack/pull/2422) is merged.

 [Bulk commands]({% link pages/maintainer/custom_commands.md %}) like `rush build` and `rush rebuild` operate on all projects in the monorepo by default.
 This becomes expensive as you accumulate more and more projects.
 To speed things up, Rush provides a set of command-line parameters for selecting subsets of projects.